ravilushqa/gpt-pullrequest-updater/README.md

 The usage for the `description` command is similar to the `review` command.
 Replace `review` with `description` in the command above and execute.
 The only difference is that the `description` command has extra options, `--jira-url` and `--shortcut-url`, which are used to generate Jira or Shortcut links in the description, accordingly.

-#### Placeholders
+### Templates

-You can use the following placeholders in the description template:
+You can add the file `.github/pull_request_template.md` to your repository to customize the default pull request description.
+The template file can contain the following placeholders:

 - `gpt-updater:description` - when this placeholder is present in your pull request description, it will be replaced with the generated description; otherwise, the entire description field will be replaced.

 ## GitHub Action